Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics: Methodology

 The minimum and maximum values have been computed for each state variable across all time steps for all time decomposed samples of the training dataset.
 Moreover, for the initial conditions of the training dataset, the minimum and maximum values have been computed along the sample direction.
 Once the datasets have been normalized, we construct the input (which consists of the initial conditions or data corresponding to $t_0$) on a grid.
 To do this, we construct a grid of $k=101$ time points, corresponding to $s * 99$ samples, where $s \in \{N,M\}$ depending on whether it is training or testing data, for all state variables.
-Since we only know input values corresponding to $t_0$ for different samples, we tile these values to the remaining time points.
-The reason for this is to make the model aware of the time points we need to predict at.
-We can alternatively also pass $0$ as values at those temporal grid points, however, the dataset itself consists of $0$ as values due to normalization and hence, using $0$ values for unknown time points might induce bias within the model.
+Since we only know input values corresponding to $t_0$ for different samples, we tile these values to the remaining time points, where the dynamics are unknown.
+The reason for this is to make the model aware of the time points where dynamics is to be predicted, while avoiding introducing any bias, as $0$ is a valid normalized value in the normalized dataset.